ncarignan/16-trees-and-binary-search-trees/lab-nicholasc/README.md

 this method takes all the values in a KAryTree and pushes them to an array. it can be accessed as follows `tree.toArray()`; It uses the helper function \_toArray and uses a stack to push all the values into the array.
 It has an O(n) of n because it hits every node once.
 #### toString
 this method takes all the values in a KAryTree and concatenates them in a string. it can be accessed as follows `tree.toString()`; It uses the helper function \_toString and uses a queue to push all the values into the string.
 It has an O(n) of n because it hits every node once.
+### Memory O(n)
+in all of these methods, the tree and the reference both have to be stored but none of the methods store copies of the full tree twice so the memory is n(log(n)) where n is the size of the tree and log(n) represents the size of the reference.
+To note, the memory requirement is larger because of the manual stacks and queues but it is similar to a binary search tree still in terms of memory.
+### Testing
+to test the functions, make sure you have jest installed by running in the CLI `npm install`.
+Then call `npm test` and the tests will run.
+The tests run the methods above on several cases.